flectra-hq/documentation-user/crm/pipeline/multi_sales_team.rst

 Manage multiple sales teams
 ===========================

-In Odoo, you can manage several sales teams, departments or channels with specific sales processes.
+In Flectra, you can manage several sales teams, departments or channels with specific sales processes.
 To do so, we use the concept of *Sales Channel*.